Baked Apple Pie Oatmeal (Cozy Make Ahead Breakfast)

 Top tips

-• If you want to cut this into bars, it needs to cool completely.
-This recipe is made without eggs, making it a bit more fragile right out of the oven.
-Allow it to cool completely before cutting it into squares.
+• Let it cool before slicing – If you want to cut this into bars, let it cool completely.
+Since this recipe is egg-free, it will be soft right out of the oven and firms up as it cools.

-How do you store leftover baked oatmeal in the fridge or freezer?
+How do you store leftover baked oatmeal in the fridge?

 Nutrition Information